 See the comparison →Craigslist is a free classifieds site where anyone can post a rental.
 It can surface private-landlord deals, but posts are unverified.

-See the comparison →Eight things RentLuna does specifically for the Greater Boston and Massachusetts market.
+See the comparison →What RentLuna does specifically for the Greater Boston and Massachusetts market.

-Deep Boston coverage plus 200+ Massachusetts cities, refreshed in real time.
+Deep Boston coverage plus 200+ Massachusetts cities and neighborhoods, refreshed in real time.

 Every listing is verified and de-duplicated — no ghost or duplicate listings.